niubility000/PDJ-Media-Repeater/README.md

 To change the password, the root dir, the port..., please see "Filebrowser Settings with command lines".

+## Media Files Requirements

+Media file should be .Mp3 or .Mp4.

+.srt subtitle file should has the same name with the .mp3 or mp4 in the same folder.

+If the .srt file has language other than English, it should use utf8 encoding.
+(You can use windows NotePad to change it easily, just save as, choose "utf8".)

 ## Operating Instructions

 Click top-right button: switch Playback Mode between "Single Sentence Repetition Mode" and "RegularMode".

-Click (down arrow key on keyboard): replay current sentence.
+Click in subtitle area (down arrow key on keyboard): replay current sentence.

 DoubleClick (up arrow key on keyboard): pause.